An Interfaith Discussion: The Ethics of Preimplantation Genetic Testing

 thumbnail mansur headshot

-Dr Mansur Ali is a Senior lecturer in Islamic studies at Cardiff University where he teaches Islam and ethics, and Islam in Britain.
+Dr Mansur Ali is a Senior Lecturer in Islamic studies at Cardiff University where he teaches Islam and ethics, and Islam in Britain.
 He has multiple research interests including Hadith studies, Islamic legal theory, Muslim chaplaincy, and Islam and bioethics.
-Currently he is writing his book on Islam an organ donation.
+Currently he is writing his book on Islam and organ donation.
 In addition to his post at the University, he is also an Imam in the local mosque.

-shripriya
+brahmacharini shripriya chaitanya

 jonny torrance chaplain